MattMNIA/ArctosArmController/README.md

 - **Thumb + Pinky**: Vertical motion opens/closes the gripper (up = open, down = close)

 Grip is re-centered each time you release and re-pin.
 Movements are smoothed and accept subtle adjustments.
+The preview automatically refreshes its wrist-based reference about once per second; press `R` at any time to force an immediate recalibration if you change your working distance.

 Start with: